Jaw Pain – What Other Causes Besides The Teeth And Jaw?

 My jaw and the area around my upper jaw below my eye hurts.
 My dentists says that there are no problems with my teeth or jaw.
-What else could it be?”– SY, Singapore
+What else could the jaw pain be?”– SY, Singapore

-Pain around the jaw area can be caused by either (i) a problem in the jaw ( Temporomandibular joint) or (ii) pain that is referred from another structure to the jaw.
+Jaw pain can be caused by either (i) a problem in the jaw ( Temporomandibular joint) or (ii) pain that is referred from another structure to the jaw.
 It is likely your pain is caused by the latter since you have ruled out option (i).

-There are many structures that can refer pain to the facial area, these include nerves that supply the muscles of the face or even the muscles themselves can be a cause of referred pain.
+There are many structures that can refer pain to the facial area.
+These include nerves that supply the muscles of the face or even the muscles themselves.
 With reference to your description above regarding the distribution of the pain, it is likely that your pain is caused by trigger points in the muscles of the face and jaw.

-Trigger points are described as hyperirritable spots in skeletal muscle that are associated with palpable nodules in taut bands of muscle fibers.
+Trigger points are hyperirritable spots in skeletal muscle.
+Theyare associated with palpable nodules in taut bands of muscle fibres.
 Trigger point researchers believe that palpable nodules are small contraction knots and a common cause of pain.
 Compression of a trigger point may elicit local tenderness, referred pain, or local twitch response.
 The local twitch response involves a small twitch in the muscles but without the whole muscle contraction.

-The trigger point model states that unexplained pain frequently radiates from these points of local tenderness to broader areas, sometimes distant from the trigger point itself.
-The trigger points have identified reliable referred pain patterns, allowing practitioners to associate pain in one location with trigger points elsewhere.
+The trigger point model states that unexplained pain frequently radiates from these points of local tenderness to broader areas.
+These areas are sometimes distant from the trigger point itself.
+The trigger points have identified reliable referred pain patterns.
+This allows practitioners to associate pain in one location with trigger points elsewhere.

 Which trigger points can refer to the area of the jaw and cheek?